 The clergy are called Ministers and usually have responsibility for a number of churches.
 Methodist Churches in an area are grouped together in a ‘Circuit’.
 This means that the preacher at any service might be the one responsible for that church or one of the other churches in the circuit.
 Also there are a number of Lay Preachers in the circuit who also take it in turn to preach.

 This can be a bit confusing for visitors since they may see a variety of preachers.
-Basically Rev. Catherine Hutton is the Minister responsible for Sprowston Methodist Church and preaches twice a month in the mornings, and at some evening services.
+Basically Rev. Catherine Hutton is the Minister responsible for Sprowston Methodist Church and preaches at least twice a month in the mornings, and at some evening services.